awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/reference-codecs-containers-input.md

 # Supported Input Codecs and Containers<a name="reference-codecs-containers-input"></a>

-AWS Elemental MediaConvert accepts input files in the following combinations of codecs and containers\.
+MediaConvert accepts input files in the following combinations of codecs and containers\.

 ## Video<a name="reference-codecs-containers-input-video"></a>